 At the same time, it’s important to accept that my husband and I might not always be here for our kids, even though I hate to think about it.

 This is where an in case of emergency binder comes in.
 By pulling together all of our important information, we’re able to rest easy knowing that anything that my husband, our parents, or our kids might need to know is at their fingertips.
-From passwords to account information, it’s all in these two legacy binders.
+From passwords to account information, it’s all in these two ultimate binders.

 What is an Emergency Binder?